Bashardeeb97/ProductsManager/README.md

 - Adding new product types can be done simply by creating new classes in product_types folder
   which have to inherit the abstract class Product.

-- Cheese : - requires a minimum quality level of 30 in order to be to be placed on the shelf, or is removed as soon as its quality falls below 30.<br />
+- Cheese : - requires a minimum quality level of 30 in order to be to be placed on the shelf,<br />
+             or is removed as soon as its quality falls below 30.<br />
            - has an expiration date that
              between 50 and 100 days in the